|About The Lab|

-The Lab’s approach to learning emerged out of previous projects run by its Victoria University founders.
-By pairing young people who have Asperger’s Syndrome with tutors who have technical expertise in areas of mutual interest, The Lab seeks to improve the wellbeing and life prospects of young people who are often highly skilled but whose condition can lead them to fall through gaps in the mainstream education system.
-The project is based in a hired space within a Footscray art centre.
-At The Lab a group of between four and eight computer programmers and designers work on technology projects (virtual world, mobile phone, online etc) for VU, Monash University, Canberra Institute of technology and others.
-Designers and programmers with an interest in The Lab’s work can stay on after they finish their daily work to tutor Lab participants.
+The Lab’s approach to learning emerged out of previous projects run by its founders, a Victoria University researcher and a software developer.
+By pairing young people who have Asperger’s Syndrome/High Functioning Autism with tutors who have technical expertise in areas of mutual interest, The Lab seeks to improve the wellbeing and life prospects of young people who are often highly skilled but whose condition can lead them to fall through gaps in the mainstream education system.

-The aim of The Lab is to work with a group of young people over the long term, and to develop a practical model that can be adopted by other educators.
+The aim of The Lab is to develop a practical model that can be adopted by others.
 Its name and logo is deliberately neutral to avoid stigmatising participants, and to focus on their potential rather than the fact that they have Asperger’s Syndrome.